ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

    This command compresses the files `main.go go.mod hello/hello.go hello/go.mod` into `src.zip`.
 For more information about the `zip` command, use `man zip`.

 3. (`Optional`) If you want to pre-compile the code, you can compile your compressed source code with the Docker runtime image using `-compile`

-   1. Compile the function to a executable stored in a compressed file
+   Compile the function to a executable stored in a compressed file using the go runtime itself.

    ```bash
    docker run -i openwhisk/action-golang-v1.15:nightly -compile main <src.zip >main-bin.zip